sys1169/Hao_Portfolio/Crypto_Analysis_Prediction.md

 ### 3.2 Using FBProphet model

-The Facebook Prophet is an open-source forecasting tool designed for time series forecasting, is specifically designed to handle time series data with strong seasonality and multiple seasonality components.
+The Facebook Prophet is an open-source forecasting tool specifically designed to handle time series data with strong seasonality and multiple seasonality components.

 <details>